3rcode/github-crawler-tool/README.md

 1. Fill all repositories that you concern about in data/Repos.csv
 2. Replace your Github token in settings.py
-3. Clone it using function in make_data.py
+3. Clone them using function in make_data.py
 4. Crawl commits, changelogs
 5. You can now use some functions in this repo to derive infomation